sayhiben/awesome-playdate/README.md

 #### Lua

 ##### Playdate SDK
-Panic plans to publish two versions of their SDK: a high-level API for Lua, similar to [LÖVE](https://love2d.org/), and a lower-level C library for applications with higher performance needs.
+Panic plans to publish two versions of their SDK: a high-level API for Lua, similar to LÖVE (see below), and a lower-level C library for applications with higher performance needs.

-> _⚠️ &nbsp; The Playdate SDKs are not yet released to the public.
-Consider using [LÖVE](https://love2d.org/) in the meantime; Panic has reported that LÖVE provides a similar API to the Playdate SDK._
+> ⚠️ &nbsp; The Playdate SDKs are not yet released to the public.
+Consider using LÖVE (see below) in the meantime; Panic has reported that LÖVE provides a similar API to the Playdate SDK.

 ###### Playdate SDK Previews
 - ▶️ &nbsp;[Playdate Programming LIVE](https://www.youtube.com/watch?v=MZRtfiD_308&t=2629s) - 50 minute long programming demo that shows some of the SDK and simulator